tezos-breadcrumbs/breadcrumbs/README.md

 ### Usage

-To run rewards for a given cycle:
+To run rewards for a cycle:

 ```bash
 $ npm run pay -- --cycle=<cycle>